agoda-com/cicd/README.md

 - `push` event will be triggered when someone push some codes into the repository
 - `pull_request` event will be triggered when someone open a pull request

-After pushed changes, go to `Actions` tab in your Github repository.
-The changes will be verifying.
-You should see the green check in front of the workflow name after finish.
+After pushing your changes, go to `Actions` tab in your Github repository.
+The changes will be verified and you should see the green check in front of the workflow name when it is finished.

 ## Verifying changes before merging codes
 1. Go to `.github/workflows/cicd-workflow.yml`, edit the file by clicking at pencil icon